GaspardMar/MEASpikeR/README.md

 ## Step 3: Create a MEASpikeR object

 The `dataset_filtering` function extracts information from the guideline and `.csv` files (data folder) to create a `MEASpikeR` object with all the filtered data into R data format.
-Using the function, the data usable by the functions of the package is stored in the form of an R object of class “MEASpikeR” and/or in the form of a `.RData` file saved in the data folder (named “MEA_DATA2ANALYZE.Rdata” by default or by any name that can be specified by the user through the function argument `filename`).
+Using the function, the data usable by the functions of the package is stored in the form of an R object of class “MEASpikeR” and/or in the form of a `.RData` file saved in the data folder (named “MEA_DATAFILTERED.Rdata” by default or by any name that can be specified by the user through the function argument `filename`).

 **This function must always be launched first to be able to use the other functions.
 If the guideline is modified, it must also be relaunched to update the MEASpikeR object.**